Dansby Swanson Preview, Player Props: Cubs vs. Pirates

 Dansby Swanson At The Plate

-- Swanson has picked up an RBI in 34.8% of his games this year, with more than one RBI in 14.3% of his games.
-He has also plated three or more runs in five contests.
+- In 39 games this season (34.5%), Swanson has picked up an RBI, and in 16 of those games (14.2%) he had more than one.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.